igrishaev/pg2/README.md

 {"TITLE" "AAA", "ID" 1}
 ~~~

-If you need keys as strings in upper case everywhere, passing this map into each
+If you need such keys everywhere, submitting a map into each call might be
-call might be inconvenient.
-The `def-db-fns` function accepts a map of
+inconvenient.
+The `def-db-fns` function accepts a map of predefined overrides:
-predefined overrides:

 ~~~clojure
 (hug/def-db-fns